-My neverending passion for the city of Lyon is now more than 15 years old, and I like to participate in its social fabric, even discreetly.
-In 2013 I made an appearance in the non-profit organisation Opendata69 for the promotion of open data in the Rhône area which allowed me to dive deeper into citizenship.
-I created Opendata logo and participated in high level meetings Greater Lyon and Keolis, the company in charge of the exploitation of Lyon's public transports.
-I am firmly convinced that transparency and openness are the keys to long-term benefits.
+My neverending passion for the city of Lyon is now more than 15 years old, and I like to participate to its social fabric, even so discreetly.
+In 2013, I made a short appearance in the non-profit organisation for the promotion of open data in Rhône allowed me to dive a bit deeper into citizenship.
+I created their logo and participated in contact sealing meetings with Greater Lyon and Keolis (in charge of the exploitation of Lyon's public transports).
+I am firmly convinced that transparency and opennes are the keys to long term benefits.

 2015 was not a nice year on all plans.
 After several months of struggling to find the right strategic plan and economic model around UX in France, ThinkInnovation's team members were acknowledging their own difficulty to ensure that a little agency does not die, despite its ambitions and capacities of a big one.
 The very tight team could not find herself anymore in large scale projects and tough decision making, even if they shared the same values.
 The team could not avoid to put itself into question, and that's where burnout comes in and weakens several of its members...

 Burnout is indeed a traumatic experience but also an amazing opportunity to learn deeply about oneself, one's values and functioning.
 Today I talk about burnout in conferences and workshops, in parallel to my activity as a freelance designer.
 I am available on social networks to talk about it and invite people to share their stories.
 In line with this positioning, my former colleague Goulven Champenois and me are building a platform dedicated to testimonies about burnout and unhappiness at work.
 I also study holacracy and new models of organisation and am preparing a book about work and burnout.